 - Dropbox – Also a great option for customers with larger quantities.

 - Digital format – All digital files you receive will be .jpg format.

 - Additional DVDs – $9 per DVD for the 2nd and all subsequent copies.

 - USB flash drives – same as on the Pricing Grid (8GB=$12, 16GB=$20, 32GB=$33, 64GB=$45, 128GB=$65, 256GB=$85), all fully loaded.

 - External hard drives – $145 for a fully loaded 1TB Seagate external drive.
 Custom pricing on drives greater than 1TB.

-- Dropbox – no additional charge.
+- Dropbox – $10 flat charge.
 Dropbox link is active for 14 days after you pay.

 Michael B. – “Our large digital photo scanning job was handled with great care from start to finish.
 Keith and his team stayed in constant communication throughout the process.
 I will be using Memory Fortress for our future projects.”